noalac/ResumeHomepage/README.md

 Resume Homepage on Google Cloud
 ================================

-My online homepage deplyed on Google Cloud App Engine
+My online homepage deployed on Google Cloud App Engine

 To see how it works, please visit https://sun-jd.appspot.com